-Health Insurance Options When You Lose a Job
+What to Do About Health Insurance When You Lose a Job

 If you’ve ever been laid off from a job with health insurance, you’re probably familiar with COBRA continuation coverage.
 The Consolidated Omnibus Budget Reconciliation Act (COBRA) gives employees losing a job the right to continue health insurance benefits for a certain period of time (typically up to 18 months) at an increased personal cost.

 Known for being an expensive, short-term solution, COBRA was once the only option available to cover the health insurance gap between jobs.
 Finding a comparable individual or family policies on the open market used to be impossible or out of reach for most people.
-That has changed with the passing of the Affordable Care Act (aka Obamacare).
+That has changed with the passing of the Affordable Care Act (aka the ACA, and "Obamacare").

 After a Job Loss

 COBRA is still offered to employees who are laid off or terminated from a job, but these days there is another more permanent solution.
 When you leave or lose your job, a window opens to the government’s Health Insurance Marketplace, where you can shop for plans in your state or region.
 Typically you can only enroll for health insurance on the Marketplace between November 15 and February 15.
 However, when you leave a job outside of the normal enrollment period, you have your 60-day enrollment window to shop and sign up for coverage.

 Even if you love your current plan and prefer to take COBRA, it pays to visit the Marketplace and compare the costs.
 COBRA is generally considered the most expensive option but may be comparably priced to some plans depending on where you live and your level of coverage.
 Keep in mind that through the government Marketplace, you may qualify for cost-saving premium tax credits, Children’s Health Insurance Premium coverage, or free or low-cost Medicaid based on your income and dependents.